tylerstillwater/graceful/README.md

 ## Usage

-Usage of Graceful is simple.
-Create your http.Handler and pass it to the `Run` function:
+Using Graceful is esay.
+Simply create your http.Handler and pass it to the `Run` function:

 ```go
 package main